 There are no doubt many ways to invest and I’ve tried many.
 Some of the most successful investors use a value investing framework.
-The value framework also has a huge advantage in that some of the most successful value investor in the world including Warren Buffett and his partner Charlie Munger graciously and willing share how they do it.
-Equally surprising was how few seem to listen.
+The value framework also has a huge advantage in that some of the most successful value investor in the world including Warren Buffett and his partner Charlie Munger graciously and willingly share how they do it.
+That in itself makes a case for value investing as does the references below.
+Equally surprising however is how few seem to listen.

 Although value investors may use varied approaches and have different styles there are common tenets that most follow.
 The best place to start is with Benjamin Graham the author of Security Analysis and The Intelligent Investor.
 He is considered the father of value investing; Warren Buffet’s professor at Columbia University and a very successful investor.
 Warren Buffett is said to be Benjamin Graham’s first and only A+ student.
 For decades Warren Buffett continues to graciously share the lessons of his teacher and friend Benjamin Graham along with the enhancements he and Charlie Munger added over the years.

 In the 1934 first edition of Security Analysis, Benjamin Graham and David Dodd wrote that out of favor stocks are sometimes underpriced in the marketplace and investors could capture strong returns when compared to popular stocks often overpriced and vulnerable.
 Value investing tenets are described in Security Analysis and Benjamin Graham’s The Intelligent Investor; described by Warren Buffett “as by far the best book on investing ever written…”